astronomer/docs/learn/airflow-executors-explained.md

 - It's pricier
 - It takes some work to set up
-- Worker maintenance
+- It requires worker maintenance

 ### When you should use it

-Astronomer recommends using the Celery executor for running DAGs in production, especially if you're running anything that's time sensitive.
+Astronomer recommends using the Celery executor for running DAGs in production, especially if you're running anything that's time-sensitive.

 ## Kubernetes executor